-Many people have been there: the anxious, worried feeling before you give a presentation or sit for an exam.
+Many people have been there.
+The anxious, worried feeling before you give a presentation or sit for an exam.
 This is a natural reaction to stressful situations.
 However, many people feel this kind of anxiety, fear and worry outside of these challenging situations.
-If you believe these feelings are impacting your daily life, you may be suffering from an anxiety disorder.
+If you believe these feelings impact your daily life, you may be suffering from an anxiety disorder.

-Anxiety is not a single condition, but rather an umbrella term that is used for a group of related conditions; such as acute stress disorders, phobias, obsessive-compulsive disorder, and panic disorders.
-Anxiety is a psychological and physiological state and affects the emotions and behaviours of an individual; it can create feelings of fear, worry, concern and uneasiness.
-Anxiety is considered to be a normal reaction to a stressful situation, and can often help an individual to deal with a difficult situation.
+Anxiety is not a single condition but rather an umbrella term used for a group of related conditions, such as acute stress disorders, phobias, obsessive-compulsive disorder, and panic disorders.
+Anxiety is a psychological and physiological state that affects the emotions and behaviours of an individual.
+It can create feelings of fear, worry, concern and uneasiness.
+Anxiety is considered a normal reaction to a stressful situation and can often help an individual deal with a difficult situation.
 However, when anxiety becomes excessive, it can be considered a disorder.

 Anxiety treatment from a psychologist might help because these symptoms indicate you might be struggling with an anxiety disorder such as:

-Generalised anxiety disorder – excessive worry about work, relationships, finances, health or other factors in normal daily life.
+- Generalised Anxiety Disorder – excessive worry about work, relationships, finances, health or other factors in everyday daily life.

-Panic disorder – sudden scary and intense physical and emotional reactions in certain situations (panic attacks) followed by a constant fear of having another attack.
+- Panic Disorder – sudden scary and intense physical and emotional reactions in certain situations, like panic attacks, followed by a constant fear of having another attack.

 If you are experiencing anxiety, it is important to seek help from a qualified health professional as soon as possible.
 The therapists at Western Plains Psychology can provide support for people who are anxious by developing an individual treatment plan.